subamanis/img-dumper/README.md

 --basic
     No arguments.
-    It runs the program without trying to parse special files that may not be on your pc
+    Skips the parsing of special css files, that may not exist if the project is used for generic use.

+--no-browser
+    No arguments.
+    Doesn't try to open the geneated html in the browser.